 Cannonball Island (Tskawahyah Island) is part of the Ozette Indian Reservation and is always closed to the public.
 Please respect this closure.

 Cryptosporidium and giardia exist in coastal streams and rivers.
-Always filter or boil water as Iodine is not an effective water.
-Some streams may contain saltwater at high tide
+Always filter or boil water as Iodine and other chemical treatments are not an effective water treatment.
+Some streams may contain saltwater at high tide.

 Ropes on overland trails are not installed or maintained by the National Park Service.
 Use at your own risk.

 Headland routes are often muddy, brushy & slick.
-Headland markers/targets can sometimes be obscured by vegetation or fall down
+Headland markers/targets are sometimes missing or obscured by vegetation

 The north toilet is located at the south end of the wooded campsites at the park boundary, the center toilet is located behind the large Petroleum Creek campsite & the south toilet is in the forest north of Willoughby Creek

-Ozette River ford can be hazardous at high tide and/or after heavy rain.
-It is recommended to ford when the tide is below 2 ft
+The Ozette River must be forded.
+The crossing may be impossible in winter and can be hazardous year round at high tide and/or after heavy rain.
+It is recommended to ford at low tide

 Sand Point camp area south to Rialto Beach Parking Lot